310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Madara %}
 Hahaha, that’s just like you!
-Alright, I’ll have you replace the engine oil, so you should wear the rubber gloves.
+Alright, I’ll have you replace the engine oil, sooo you should wear the rubber gloves.

 Even if we can’t talk back and forth about motorbikes, we can still tinker with the motorbike together.
 That’s enough to make me super happy~♪
 {% endbubble %}